Kinetic energy metamorphosis

-Kinetic energy metamorphosis (KEM) is a recently discovered tribological process of gradual crystal re-orientation and foliation of component minerals in certain rocks.
+Kinetic energy metamorphosis (KEM) is a tribological process of gradual crystal re-orientation and foliation of component minerals in certain rocks.
 It is caused by very high, localized application of kinetic energy.
 The required energy may be provided by prolonged battery of fluvially propelled bed load of cobbles, by glacial abrasion, tectonic deformation, and even by human action.
 It can result in the formation of laminae on specific metamorphic rocks that, while being chemically similar to the protolith, differ significantly in appearance and in their resistance to weathering or deformation.
 These tectonite layers are of whitish color and tend to survive granular or mass exfoliation much longer than the surrounding protolith.

 KEM in cupules

 The products of KEM were first identified in 2015 in cupules, a form of rock art consisting of spherical cap or dome-shaped depressions created by percussion with hammer-stones.
 KEM laminae, caused by solid state re-metamorphosis of metamorphic rock, have been observed in cupules on three rock types: